 Lis st of Figures i

 1. Introduction 1.

-2. Data Highlights 2.·
+2. Data Highlights 2.

-3. Methods, Interpretation, and References 3.
-2
+3. Methods, Interpretation, and References 3. [,]

 Data Sources

 Measures 3. -

 Interpreting the Pie Charts 3.2

-Interpreting the Trend Figures
+Interpreting the Trend Figures 3.:

 Caveats about the Concepts of Race, Gender, and Geography 3.

-References 3.6
+References 3.0

 4. Current Disparities in Mortality by Geography, Race and Gender, and Race: Total and Five General Leading Causes of Death

-5. Trends and Disparities in Mortality in ENC29: All Causes of Death and All Causes of Premature Mortality, 1979-200 Projections to 2020
+5. Trends and Disparities in Mortality in ENC29: All Causes of Death and All Causes of Premature Mortality, 1979-2011 Projections to 2020

 All Causes of Death

 All Causes of Premature Mortality 5.

-6. Trends and Disparities in Mortality in ENC29: Ten Specific Leading Causes of Death, 1979-2008 (
+6. Trends and Disparities in Mortality in ENC29: Ten Specific Leading Causes of Death, 1979-2011 (

-Diseases of Heart 6. ·
+Diseases of Heart

 Cancer - Trachea, Bronchus, Lung

 Cerebrovascular Disease

 Chronic Lower Respiratory Diseases

 Diabetes Mellitus

 All Other Unintentional Injuries and Adverse Effects

-Alzheimers Disease
+Alzheimer's Disease

 Nephritis, Nephrotic Syndrome, and Nephrosis

+Cancer - Colon, Rectum, Anus

-Pneumonia and Influenza
+Pneumonia and Influenza 0.3

-7. ,
+7. Trends and Disparities in Mortality in ENC29: Cancer - All Sites and HIV Disease, 1979-2011

 Cancer - All Sites

 HIV Disease 7.

-8 Annendix ;
+8 Appendix :